jamiepla1/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 ### Turn off DDOS protection plan

-The customer can choose to not deploy a DDOS protection plan.
-In order to do that, they need to remove the DDOS protection plan configuration and disable the DINE policy.
-The customer can either comment out or remove the configuration entirely.
+You can choose to not deploy a DDOS protection plan.
+In order to do that, they need to remove the DDOS protection plan configuration and disable the DINE (deploy if not exists) policy.
+You can either comment out or remove the configuration entirely.

 {{< hint type=warning >}}
 DDOS Protection plan is a critical security protection for public facing services.
 Carefully consider this and be sure to put in place an alternative solution, such as per IP protection.